A tribute to the life and work of Brian Torode

 The foundations were commenced in the summer by Edward Reddin, of 43 Bankside, whose tender came in at £30 less than Locke & Nesham.
 Eventually, on May 13th1854, “Mr Chaurain (one of the Marist priests) and Mr Locke signed Spitalfields agreement.”

-It is not clear when the foundation stone was laid but we do know that Mr Chaurain asked, on May 18th, “…to have the laying of the first stone postponed for the present”15.
-Work had definitely begun by the autumn, and the church was officially opened on September 8th1855.
+It is not clear when the foundation stone was laid but we do know that Mr Chaurain asked, on May 18th, “to have the laying of the first stone postponed for the present.”
+Work had definitely begun by the autumn, and the church was officially opened on September 8th 1855.
 The final bill brought the total cost to £11,351-12s-2d.

-William Farmer, a stonemason, who lived at 4 Mead Place, Westminster Road, Sutton, London, was to become stonemason for the majority of Gilbert Blount’s churches.
+William Farmer, a stonemason, who lived at 4 Mead Place, Westminster Road, Sutton, London, was to become stonemason for the majority of Gilbert’s churches.
 He had his works at Freeman’s Stone Wharf at Deptford, and he spent 86 days on the carvings at Spitalfields.
 The church was later extended in 1894 this realised more of Gilbert’s original designs.
-Today St Anne’s Church is the Brazilian Chaplaincy for the Westminster Diocese.
+In 2007 St Anne’s Church was the Brazilian Chaplaincy for the Westminster Diocese.

 During the year 1852 Gilbert spent time working on plans for a presbytery at Gravesend for Mr Butt.
 Like the Crewe complex these plans do not appear to have been realised.

 1853 was a busy year for Gilbert Blount as work continued at both Spitalfields and Blandford Square, two major projects.
 He also prepared two sets of plans for Lanark Church and Presbytery for a Mr Monteith.
 The designs for the schools at Homer Row (Marylebone Road) were also commenced during this period.
-At the end of the year Gilbert moved his office from 6, Duke Street, Adelphi, to his home, 1 Montague Place in West London.
-Here he converted the stables, and this property was where he was to both live and work for the rest of his life.
+At the end of the year Gilbert moved his office from 6, Duke Street, Adelphi, to his home, 1 Montague Place, where here he converted the stables.
+This property was where he was to live and work for the rest of his life.

 During 1854 Gilbert spends a great deal of time on plans for a school at Winchester Row (possibly near Marylebone Road) and the school at Mortlake.
 He also carried out work at Clapham Convent and oversaw alterations to Hippenscombe House, near Chute in Hampshire, the home of Edmund Wheble his brother-in-law.
 At the same time, he was responsible for the enlargement of St Mary’s Training College at Hammersmith.